muenalan/configureplus/README.md

 # Description
 Architecture dependency is traditionally detected with an universal **configure** tool.
 This packages provide similar means, and is not intended to be compatible to the **autoconf** chain.
 However, it solves a similar generic problem, but beeing more granular and more friendly.

+# Aims

+- Be universal, with absolute minimal prerequisites: bash.
+- Keep it simple.
+Files are variables, that are used at each step.
+- A recorded configuration should be transportable (such as stored in ~/.config for reuse).
+- Multiple configurations (sessions) should be able to co-exists.
+Allowing the switch to a particular **session-key**; testing different versions.

 # INSTALL userprofile (darwin19)

     $ ./bin/configureplus